krother/python_fundamentals_nobleprog/kingdom_simulator/README.md

 ### Exercise 4

-There is a subtle bug in the program.
+There is a small bug in the program.
 You might notice it when you solve the game.

 What needs to be done to fix it?